sbcgua/sap-nw-abap-vagrant/README.md

 1) Ubuntu is very popular linux flavor.
 The community is huge and there are a lot of materials on how to solve this or that issue
 2) Bare ubuntu server is just ~1 GB in size
-3) and yes, I know debian-like system beter than other flavors ;) might be the main reason.
+3) and yes, I know debian-like system better than other flavors ;) might be the main reason.

 ### Memory